Cloud Services

 Cloud Services Portal

 With the EveryWare Cloud Services Portal, operation is very simple.
 In the Cloud Services Portal, you can manage your cloud services such as customers (clients), OpenStack projects (accounts) and user management (IAM) from a central location.
 Other services include an integrated S3 Management Panel, which can be used to manage S3 buckets.
+In addition, a Managed Kubernetes Service with which you can create a Kubernetes cluster in just a few steps.
+You can also use the Backup Service to automatically back up all volumes in an OpenStack project, or just a few virtual servers within the project, or a few selected volumes.
 The range of functions and authorizations are based on profiles.
 Individual dashboard management profiles with individual authorizations can be created and assigned to a user.
 In principle, a user only ever sees the services for which they are authorized.

 Profiles